12 Must-Do Hikes on Great Barrier Island

 2. Kaitoke Hot Springs Track (45 minutes one way)

-This flat, easy and well-formed track made up of gravel and boardwalks leads directly to Great Barrier Island’s natural wonder.
-The Kaitoke Hot Springs are naturally heated by the rising ground water rising from underground volcanic activity.
+This flat, easy and well-formed track made up of gravel and boardwalks lead directly to Great Barrier Island’s natural wonder.
+The Kaitoke Hot Springs are naturally heated by the rising groundwater rising from underground volcanic activity.
 Relax under the ferns in a green pool and its network of streams.
 Continue on the Tramline Track then Peach Tree Track to continue to the summit of Mt Hobson (see below).
+See more 7 Free Natural Hot Springs in New Zealand.

 Location: The Kaitoke Hot Springs Track is well signposted off Whangaparapara Road.
 You can also approach the other end of the track via the Tramline Track.